 As the cost of college continues to rise, so does the average level of student loan debt.
-In 2017, this figure sat at a little more than $37,000.
+In 2019, there are more than 44 million Americans who collectively owe $1.5 trillion in student loan debt.
 Plenty of students need to borrow at least some form of financial aid to attend college, but there are several options to learn about when it comes to loans.
 In a world where more than 40% of borrowers don’t make payments on their loans, student loan forgiveness is also a hot topic.
 With all the discussion surrounding student loans, it’s no wonder that you might be confused about the process.
 Take a look at our breakdown of private and federal student loans, how to get them, how to understand student loan consolidation and ways to pay off your debt once college is over.

 Editor’s Note: This article has been updated for 2019.